Swift Current Southwest Booster

 Latest News

-Swift Current’s Minor Baseball teams will known as the 57’s for the coming season, following the lead of Swift Current’s Western Major Baseball League...
+Former Swift Current Broncos coach Stan Dunn will be one of nine new members of the Saskatchewan Hockey Hall of Fame.
+The announcement of three...

-Female Midget AA Broncos sweep three-game week
+Female AA Midget Broncos drop provincial opener

-The Swift Current Full Line Ag Broncos won all three of their games in the South Sask Female Midget AA Hockey League last week.
-Tuesday,...
+The Swift Current Full Line Ag Female Midget AA Broncos find themselves in an early hole in the provincial playoffs.
+The Broncos lost 4-2 on...

 Weather